MENU

 Policies Matter

-Still, there is more to do to meet the nation’s climate goals of reducing climate emissions by 50 percent by 2030, improving equity in the clean energy economy, and growing clean energy jobs:
+While recent federal policies, including investments and tax credits for energy efficiency upgrades, EV and solar purchases and new clean energy projects create strong tailwinds, there is still more to do.
+To meet the nation’s climate goals of reducing climate emissions by 50 percent by 2030, improve equity in the clean energy economy, and grow clean energy jobs, lawmakers and policymakers should:

 • Develop and fund federal and state workforce development programs.
-Workforce training will be critical to the continued growth of the industry, as over 80 percent of employers in the region report at least some difficulty hiring workers.
+One of the largest barriers to clean energy job growth is the challenge to fill open positions.
+Workforce training will be critical to the continued growth of the industry, as nearly 86 percent of employers in the region report at least some difficulty hiring workers.

 • Advance state-level clean energy policies.
-It will be important for Midwest states to enact state policies that support renewable energy, energy efficiency and electric vehicles to leverage federal investment and help create thousands of new jobs.
+It will be important for states throughout the Midwest to enact state policies that support renewable energy, energy efficiency and electric vehicles to leverage federal investment and help create thousands of new jobs.

 Subsector Details